fyngyrz/aa_macro/users-guide.md

 style before the content would be used, or if the style uses other elements which themselves change before the content is used.

+## Basic Practical Usage

+Using \(and re-using\)class `macro()` flexibly in the context of Python itself is pretty much a doddle:

+	from aa_macro import *

+	mod = macro()
+	inputtext = '[i some content]'
+	outputext = mod.do(inputtext)
+	print outputtext
+	inputtext = '[i more content]'
+	outputext = mod.do(inputtext)
+	print outputtext

+That's it.
+There's a little bit you can do with parameters to the `macro()` invocation, and there are some useful utilities within the classin particular, the `sanitize()` method), but generally, the above is all you need.
+It's up to you to provide uesful input text, of course.

+There's a more concise way of doing the whole thing, too:

+	from aa_macro import *

+	print macro('[i some content]')

+The downside of this is because it does not result in a reusable instantiation of the class, global and local contexts within the inputtext become essentially the same, which is not nearly as useful for many types of multi-page documents.
+However, for many single page documents, this is all you need.

 ## A \(very\) Brief Introduction to Styles and Built-Ins

 Styles are the heart of what class `macro()` is about.
 The built-ins you'll